 Early Signs of Breast Cancer – Don’t Just Look for Breast Lumps

 The most common way that conventional doctors look for breast cancer in women is to identify lumps in the breast.
 They most often do this with mammogram x-rays.
-This offer physicians a basic roadmap for navigating the terrain of breast tissue, allowing them to pinpoint any lumps, masses, or other questionable abnormalities that might point to a malignancy.
+This offer physicians a basic roadmap for navigating the terrain of breast tissue, which they believe allows them to pinpoint any lumps, masses, or other questionable abnormalities that might point to a malignancy.

 But mammograms can be a potential cause of cancer due to the ionizing radiation they send into breast tissue.
 They also aren’t accurate 100 percent of the time, despite what you may have been told.
-Lumps and masses in breast tissue can be either benign (harmless) or malignant (harmful), and mammograms don’t differentiate between the two.
+Lumps and masses in breast tissue can be either benign (harmless) or malignant (cancerous), and mammograms don’t differentiate between the two.
 This often leads to false diagnoses and unnecessary treatments with chemotherapy and radiation.

 A better option, if you choose to undergo routine cancer screenings, is thermography.
 This unique screening method allows doctors to not only look for unusual lumps or growths, but look for other breast cancer symptoms in women.
 This can include identifying whether or not angiogenesis is taking place within the breast tissue.
 This is a much stronger and more accurate indicator that breast cancer may be present.

 Angiogenesis is a fancy way of saying new blood vessel growth, which may indicate that a woman’s body is trying to build a new supply system for blood to be delivered to developing breast tumors.
 Doctors who specialize in examining thermography images will be able to identify whether or not angiogenesis is taking place, and suggest a proper course of action.